Workplace bullying is not OK.

 The WorkSafe Bullying Tookbox has useful resources for workplaces and individuals.
 Check it out on the WorkSafe Website.

-The State Services Commission, with input from the PSA, has produced this guidance for employers about what to include in workplace policies on unwelcome behaviours.
+The Te Kawa Mataaho Public Service Commission, with input from the PSA, has produced this guidance for creating positive workplace cultures.
 Read the guidance on unwelcome behaviours here (PDF).